Let's plan!

 10) Eric Kayser (Monge)

 Widely available and reliably good—great between sights.
-Maison Kayser popularized artisan techniques at scale (like natural starters) to deliver a consistent croissant whether you’re near the Latin Quarter or farther afield.
+Maison Kayser popularized artisan techniques at scale, including natural starters, to deliver a consistent croissant whether you’re near the Latin Quarter or farther afield.

 8 Rue Monge, 75005 — Map

-Some houses—like Eric Kayser, Pierre Hermé or Maison Landemaine—operate across multiple neighborhoods (and even cities) with consistently excellent quality.
+Some houses—like Eric Kayser, Pierre Hermé or Maison Landemaine—operate across multiple neighborhoods with consistently excellent quality.

 How to order like a Parisian